 36. 'Marvel's Spider-Man: Miles Morales'

 Insomniac showed both the comic book and video game fanbases how their magic touch can even be applied to superheroes with its Spider-Man game.
 Then came this much-requested expansion that put Peter Parker's more "electrified" ally in the driver's seat.
 Miles stood apart through his signature special abilities that made zipping through the air and putting down a whole set of baddies even more lively.
-And with his very own struggle to get engaged in while Peter Parker is away, Miles came into contact with some lethal villains and even one that's been close to him since childhood.
+With his very own struggle to get engaged in while Peter Parker is away, Miles comes into contact with some lethal villains and even one that's been close to him since childhood.
 And the mood was set just right by the proper representation of Afro-Latino vibes in NYC and the original soundtrack.

 37. 'Marvel Future Revolution'